AMC shares add to rally with strong focus among retail investors

 “We’re seeing continued short-covering in AMC, with 3.4 million shares, worth $44 million, covered over the last week,” he said.
 Dusaniwsky expects Friday’s price gain to exacerbate the trend “as more short sellers get squeezed out of their positions.”

-A total 296 million shares changed hands on Thursday and Friday’s volume was also elevated, with more than 158 million shares traded less than four hours into the session.
+After trading volume of 296 million shares on Thursday, Friday’s volume was also elevated, with 206.6 million shares changing hands.

 Our Standards: The Thomson Reuters Trust Principles.